pgRouting/pgrouting/doc/bipartite/pgr_bipartite.rst

 A bipartite graph is a graph with two sets of vertices which are connected to each other, but not within themselves.
 A bipartite graph is possible if the graph coloring is possible using two colors such that vertices in a set are colored with the same color.

+**The main Characteristics are:**

+- The algorithm works in undirected graph only.
+- The returned values are not ordered.
+- The algorithm checks graph is bipartite or not.
+If it is bipartite then it returns the node along with two colors `0` and `1` which represents two different sets.
+- If graph is not bipartite then algorithm returns empty row.
+- Running time: :math:`O(V + E)`

 Signatures
 -------------------------------------------------------------------------------